Why are kangaroos turning up in India?

 But India lags other countries in giving CITES a “proper legislative structure” in its legal system, said Debadityo Sinha, a senior resident fellow at the Vidhi Center for Legal Policy in New Delhi.

-A proposed amendment to India’s 1972 Wildlife (Protection) Act would put the possession of exotic species under the purview of wildlife protection authorities instead of customs officials.
+A proposed amendment to India’s 1972 Wild Life (Protection) Act would put the possession of exotic species under the purview of wildlife protection authorities instead of customs officials.
 The draft legislation, currently in committee, is expected to pass whenever it is introduced in Parliament.
 Sinha said that it would most likely “address the legal vacuum in regulating exotic species in India to some extent.”

 For now, though, India’s patchy rules around imported wildlife are a draw for smugglers eyeing rich customers in New Delhi, Mumbai and other major cities who are willing to pay a premium for unusual pets.